spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/update-vm-configuration.md

 ## Add Disk Storage

-KubeVirt allows hot plugging additional storage into a running VM.
+KubeVirt allows hot plugging additional storage into an active VM.
 Both block and file system volume types are supported.
 Disks are "hot plugged" into your VMs, meaning that you do not need to power off the VM in order to add disks.